 My Own Experience

 I’ve gone through this myself in the past, so I can tell you that I’ve had a tougher time reversing demo content with my own content.
-I should mention that I’ve done this a few times in the past when I was testing out other themes as it relates to export/importing of content.
+I should mention that I’ve done this a few times in the past when I was testing out other themes as it relates to the export/importing of content.
 Most of the time, it ended up involving more work and more time.

 I cannot count how many times I’ve heard about people importing demo content into a site that already has content.
 In other words, if your website is live with content, performing any kind of import will be added to the existing content.
 Having to reverse that is a nightmare!